-In collaboration with EAL, City & Guilds will develop and deliver three Engineering and Manufacturing T Level TQs.
+In collaboration with City & Guilds, we will develop and deliver three Engineering and Manufacturing T Level TQs.
 This follows on from last year's successful partnership to start delivering Construction qualifications in Wales, and the T Level in Construction: Building Services Engineering from September 2021.

 What are T Levels?

-T Levels are available in England only and will become one of the main choices for learners after GCSE alongside:
+T Levels are available in England only and will become one of the main choices for learners after GCSE alongside apprenticeships and A-levels.

-The T Level programme include the following compulsory elements:
+The T Level programme includes the following compulsory elements: